docopt/docopts/README.md

   -H, --no-help                 Don't handle --help and --version specially.
   -A <name>                     Export the arguments as a Bash 4.x associative
                                 array called <name>.
-  -G <prefix>                   As with -A, but outputs Bash 3.x compatible
+  -G <prefix>                   Don't uses associative array but outputs
-                                GLOBAL variables assignment, using the given
+                                Bash 3.x compatible GLOBAL variables assignment:
+                                  <prefix>_{mangled_args}={parsed_value}
-                                <prefix>_{option}={parsed_option}.
-Can be used
-                                with numerical incompatible option as well.
-                                See also: --no-mangle
-  --no-mangle                   Output parsed option not suitable for bash eval.
+                                Can be used with numerical incompatible option as well.
+See also: --no-mangle --no-mangle                   Output parsed option not suitable for bash eval.
-                                As without -A but full option names are kept.
+                                Full option names are kept.
 Rvalue is still shellquoted.
+Extra parsing is required.
   --no-declare                  Don't output 'declare -A <name>', used only
                                 with -A argument.
   --debug                       Output extra parsing information for debuging.